 For example, in one incident, crews were called to a fire via a telecare linked smoke detector.
-When they arrive they found a small fire caused by a carelessly discarded cigarette.
+When they arrived they found a small fire caused by a carelessly discarded cigarette.
 The resident who was in his 90s had dementia and was completely unaware of the fire.
-The crew dealt swiftly with the fire and removed the lady to safety.
+The crew dealt swiftly with the fire and removed him to safety.
 They then updated the telecare provider and contacted the gentleman's son to reassure them that all was well.
 After the incident the crew referred the gentleman to additional support via the WSFRS safeguarding process.
 During a follow up visit further recommendations were made to his family and carers and he was provided with a smoking blanket/apron and the area where he smoked was sprayed with fire retardant spray.

-One of our specialist staff was invited to attend a multi-agency safeguarding meeting along with a Social Worker, Safeguard Enquiry Officer, Mental Health Nurse, GP and Community Officer to support a resident who had a very high level of fire risk.
-This resulted in joint agency visit.
-During the visit the gentleman agreed to the installation of extra smoke detectors and took on board the safety advice.
-His support worker later reported that he had changed the home environment around and had even purchased several additional safety items including a fire blanket for the kitchen.
+One of our specialist staff was invited to attend a multi-agency safeguarding meeting along with a social worker, safeguard enquiry officer, mental health nurse, GP and community officer to support a resident who had a very high level of fire risk.
+This resulted in a joint agency visit.
+During the visit, the gentleman agreed to the installation of extra smoke detectors and took on board the safety advice.
+His support worker later reported that he had changed the home environment and purchased several additional safety items including a fire blanket for the kitchen.